tamucc-comp-bio/how_to/howto_github_codespaces.md

 1. Go to [GitHub Codespaces](https://github.com/features/codespaces).
 2. Click **Get Started**.
-3. If prompted, sign in with your GitHub account.
+4. If prompted, sign in with your GitHub account.
-4. You’ll be directed to your [Codespaces dashboard](https://github.com/codespaces).
+5. You’ll be directed to your [Codespaces dashboard](https://github.com/codespaces).
    Here you can create and manage codespaces linked to your repositories.

 ---

 ## :magic_wand: 2.
 Create Your First Codespace

-1. [Initialize your Personal "Intro to CLI" Assignment Repo](https://classroom.github.com/a/EWxbhNfJ)  (right click and open in new window)
+1. [Initialize your Personal Lecture 0 Repo]()  (right click and open in new window)
 2. Click the green **Code** button (top right).
 3. Select the **Codespaces** tab.
 4. Click **Create codespace on main**.